mcalthrop/testing-with-java/step-2-tdd-fibonacci-junit/README.md

 ### Run the test

-Use the `run-tests.bash` script provided:
+Use the `run-tests.bash` script provided in the `step-2-tdd-fibonacci-junit` directory:

 ```bash
 ./run-tests.bash